 Summary:

 We have all learned that giving will not always buy you a ticket into heaven.
 People constantly ask for favors, as though you will submit to doing them a favor because of your assumed close relationship.
-The phrase often warns not to be too generous or lenient because treachery is at the other end.
+The phrase often warns against being too generous or lenient, as treachery is at the other end.

 Article:

-As critical thinkers, we can decide how much to give and when to cut back on giving to others, especially when we understand their habit of consuming other people's lives for self-interest.
+As critical thinkers, we can decide how much to give and when to cut back on giving to others, especially when we understand their tendency to exploit others for self-interest.
 This understanding alerts us to potential manipulation and empowers us to set and maintain our boundaries, giving us a strong sense of control and confidence in our interactions.
 Failing to set these boundaries can lead to emotional exhaustion, loss of self-esteem, and even physical harm in extreme cases.

 Self-deprecating- The act of self-reprimanding or belittling oneself, undervaluing one’s contributions, disparaging oneself, or being excessively modest.
 The person relies on others to make decisions, including responsibility for the consequences.

-Narcissist- a self-centered, arrogant, socially inward, preoccupied with oneself, and one's own needs.
-This person is void of conscience and knows how to play others and the system to their benefit.
+Narcissist- a self-centered, arrogant, socially inward, preoccupied with oneself, and one’s own needs.
+This person is devoid of conscience and knows how to manipulate others and the system to their own benefit.

 Prevaricator- A person who habitually lies and exaggerates truths for self-gain.